CER-REC/conditions/app/containers/ViewTwo/README.md

 ## CSS Grid Notes

 When `display:grid` is applied to a element, the element becomes block level and participates in the flow.
 Its immediate children are gird items, and follow the layout set by the parent grid.
-A grid is defined by having a grid container which defines the bounds, inside it is composed of Grid Lines and Grid Track.
-A grid Track is the inner portion of a row or column.
+A grid is defined by having a grid container which defines the bounds.
+Inside of the grid is 'grid lines' and 'grid tracks'.
+A grid track is the inner portion of a row or column.
 A grid line is just the line that separates tracks.

-To follow the iLabs grid layout we have implemented a layout that has 12 columns per row

 ## Accessibility Requirements